Jon-Templeton/coding-agent/README.md

 # Single Prompt - AI Coding Agent

 This project implements an AI coding agent capable of autonomously building software projects based on a single user prompt.
-It leverages the Anthropic API to generate and execute a development plan, creating a fully functional project with minimal human intervention.
+It leverages the Anthropic API to execute the entire development process, creating a fully functional project with minimal human intervention.

 ## Features